 |Porsche® 912 / 912E Heritage|

-In 1964 Porsche® produced both the legendary 356 and the evolutionary 911 ("Type 901") models.
+In 1964 and 1965 Porsche® produced both the legendary 356 and the evolutionary 911 ("Type 901") models.
 Concurrently, with input from dealers and enthusiasts, factory engineers designed a "Type 902" variant model with 356 engine power for the European market .
-Considered a 912 Versuchwagen (research car), Porsche® constructed chassis number 13 394 with a four-cylinder in the winter of 1964.
+The oldest known Porsche® 912 Versuchwagen (research car) still in existence is chassis number 13 394, a four-cylinder constructed in the winter of 1964.
 The factory announced the 912 to the public in early April 1965.
 Orders for 356s were not taken after the Spring of 1965, and production officially ended in September 1965.